Live the Dream – Dubai Start-Up Advice Series by Alpha Pro Partners

 - Board of directors’ resolution approving the opening of the bank account and the signatories

-- Company documents such as the certificate of incorporation, trade licence, share certificates, memorandum and articles of association
+- Company documents such as the certificate of incorporation, trade license, share certificates, memorandum, and articles of association

-- Passport, residence visa and emirates ID copies of all directors, signatories and possibility shareholders.
+- Passport, residence visa, and Emirates ID copies of all directors, signatories, and possible shareholders.

 Which bank to choose for your business?

 Business accounts require a minimum balance of AED 50,000 to AED 300,000, depending on the account package.
-Account holders will typically be given a dedicated relationship manager, enjoy highly competitive foreign exchange rates, special rates on deposits and investments, and many free or discounted charges on day to day transactions.
+Account-holders will typically be given a dedicated relationship manager, enjoy highly competitive foreign exchange rates, special rates on deposits and investments, and many free or discounted charges on the day-to-day transactions.

 Abu Dhabi Commercial Bank (ADCB)

-ADCB’s five account options with minimum balance requirements ranges from AED 25,000 to AED 1,000,000.
-Accounts feature multi-currency flexibility, preferential pricing on payment transactions and a dedicated relationship manager.
+ADCB’s five account options with minimum balance requirements range from AED 25,000 to AED 1,000,000.
+Accounts feature multi-currency flexibility, preferential pricing on payment transactions, and a dedicated relationship manager.

-RAK Bank banks require a minimum balance of AED 25,000 and benefits include a dedicated relationship manager, accounts can be denominated in foreign currency such as GBP, EUR and USD.
-For those business using Xero as an Accounting software, it is currently the only bank in the UAE where automated bank feeds are functioning.
+RAK Bank banks require a minimum balance of AED 25,000 and benefits include a dedicated relationship manager, accounts can be denominated in foreign currency such as GBP, EUR, and USD.
+For those businesses using Xero as an Accounting software, it is currently the only bank in the UAE where automated bank feeds are functioning.

 What is an Islamic Bank?

-Bank vary their services of fees, but it is important to get this information from the bank during the application process.
-Most banks in the UAE expect the maintenance of a minimum balance and if this is breached then bank will usually charge a fee for this.
+Banks vary their service fees, but it is important to get this information from the bank during the application process.
+Most banks in the UAE expect the maintenance of a minimum balance and if this is breached then banks will usually charge a fee for this.
 When making international transfers, fees can vary with some banks charging up to AED 60 per transaction and others AED 25.
-Other fees to consider includes making and receiving payments electronically, cash withdrawal fees, card replacement fees and WPS processing.
+Other fees to consider include making and receiving payments electronically, cash withdrawal fees, card replacement fees, and WPS processing.